 The Butler men's basketball, women's basketball and volleyball teams plays their home matches in historic Hinkle Fieldhouse, which is located on Butler's campus, northeast of the residence halls and main portion of campus.
 Less than a mile's walk from anywhere on campus, Hinkle is accessible to all students and plays host to exciting athletic competition each year.

-Hinkle Fieldhouse has reigned as one of the nation's great sports arenas for more than six decades.
+Hinkle Fieldhouse has reigned as one of the nation's great sports arenas for more than eight decades.
 The classic facility was constructed in 1928 and was the nation's largest basketball arena at that time.
 The legendary building has stood the test of time, maintaining the splendor, character and atmosphere that made it one of the nation's most famous basketball arenas nearly a century ago.

 The Fieldhouse, which remained virtually unchanged for more than 60 years, received a major facelift during the summer of 1989.
 Among the changes to the historical building were new chair back seats in the lower arena, new doors and windows on the south side of the exterior, new offices for basketball, volleyball and sports information and marketing, a training room and locker rooms off the main arena, a VIP lounge, a repaved parking lot, outside landscaping, extensive interior painting and a new public address system.
 The renovation was geared toward upgrading the facility, while retaining the history and nostalgia of the home of "Hoosier Hysteria."